 Therefore, what is the optimal prioritization strategy when remediating vulnerabilities?
 Unfortunately, there is no one single answer to that question, but instead lies with a collection of metrics to help inform and guide the prioritization decisions, which is where this research comes in.

-But first some background.
-Consider first the sample of CVEs used in EPSS 1.0 and what the overlap looks like between all CVEs rated as a CVSS 7 and above3).
+Consider the sample of CVEs used in EPSS,and the overlap between all CVEs rated as a CVSS 7 and above3).
 Next consider a remediation policy that seeks to patch all CVSS 7+ CVEs.
 In order to measure the quality of this approach, we need to need to consider the ground truth, which we do by tracking vulnerabilities we know have been exploited in the wild.
 This enables us to put each vulnerability remediation decision into one of four categories, as shown in the figure below.

 As the figure above shows, the strategy to remediate based on CVSS 7+ produces many false positives and still leaves about half of the exploited vulnerabilities open and waiting to be remediated.